Anjok07/ultimatevocalremovergui/README.md

 - FFmpeg

     - FFmpeg must be installed and configured for the application to process any track that isn't a *.wav* file.
-You will need to look up instruction o how to configure it on your operating system.
+You will need to look up instruction on how to configure it on your operating system.

 ## License